DadaNanjesha/Obstacles-Avoiding-Robot-Simulator-Project/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to learn about our code of conduct, pull request process, and more.

+If you want to report a bug or suggest a feature, please open an [Issue](https://github.com/DadaNanjesha/Obstacles-Avoiding-Robot-Simulator-Project/issues).

 ## License

-This project is for learning purpose.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+*Happy Simulating!*